tomca32/snake/README.md

 ## Things to add or improve on

+### Map Editor

+There is a potential for the map editor here.
+Maps could be encoded in text, or even simpler, just a set of coordinates where the walls are located.
+That can be parsed and initialized by the grid module.
+I have done something similar in my Pacman game which you can find on my [github](https://github.com/tomca32/).

 ### Replays

 It shouldn't be too difficult to keep a history of the snake's movement.
 We already keep a previous movement direction on every step in the `input` module; this can be changed to an array and just keep pushing directions into it on every step thus giving us a history of the snake's movement.